 You can find epoxy paint at your nearest hardware store for around $30 per gallon, depending on the brand.

-With a few simple but effective garage makeover ideas, you’ll turn your chaotic garage space into an open, organized and functional area.
+With these simple yet effective DIY garage makeover ideas, you’ll turn your chaotic garage space into an open, organized and functional area.

 This post originally appeared on the Life Storage blog on 3/29/16 and was revised on 12/15/18 to provide new information.